10 Snake Headlines From 2012

 © Wikimedia Commons User: rheins – CC BY 3.0

-Sometimes, scientists don’t realise that a grand new discovery is lurking under their eyes all along.
+Sometimes, scientists don’t realise that a grand new discovery has been lurking under their noses all along.
 Since the 1800s, the Copenhagen Natural History Museum had hosted a dusty old jar, stuffed with the preserved remains of a sea snake collected near northern Australia.
-It was one of many such jars, stashed in rows alongside each other, sometimes to be re-examined, often to be forgotten for decades (even centuries).
+It was one of many such jars, stashed in rows alongside each other, sometimes to be re-examined later, but often forgotten for decades (even centuries).

 In 2012, scientists re-examined the old specimen of what they believed to be Aipysurus eydouxii, an egg-eating sea snake that lives in coral reefs.
-After comparing it to numerous sea snakes in museums across Europe, they concluded that it was clearly a separate species.
+After comparing it to numerous sea snakes in museums across Europe, they concluded that it was clearly a separate species, which they dubbed Aipysurus mosaicus.

 5 Snakes on an Australian plane